onzfonz/comp227/src/content/1/en/part1d.md

 <div>the app is used by pressing the buttons</div>
 ```

-And in all other cases, the component renders the clicking history:
+In all other cases, the component renders the clicking history:

 ```js
 <div>